-When these tissues in your dog are exposed to a pathogen, the specific immune cells found there are triggered and respond with intricate cascades of chemical messengers which are then distributed locally and throughout the body, mobilizing all sorts of immune cells that then travel to the impact zone to attack and identify the pathogen.
+When immune tissues in your dog encounter a pathogen, specific immune cells are triggered.
+They respond with intricate cascades of chemical messengers. which are then distributed locally and throughout the body.
+This mobilizes all sorts of immune cells that then travel to the impact zone to identify and attack the pathogen.

-These first responders then send out more cascades of subtle chemical messages in response to what they have found and this causes very complex chain reactions throughout the body.
+These first responders then send out more cascades of subtle chemical messages, causing very complex chain reactions throughout the body.
 Immune cells of all sorts are mobilized and activated, and they swarm to the area, attacking, killing, eating and digesting the pathogens.
 Some of these cells take the information from the pathogen and trigger the production of antibodies.
 Others emit chemicals that hamper or kill the pathogens.
 Some of these chemicals may cause fever (a fever is a healing response).

 Inflammation Helps Healing

 The main result of all of this immune activity is healthy inflammation.
-The immune system causes inflammation with …
+The immune system causes inflammation with other symptoms like …

 When you inject a vaccine under the skin, this is an insult that your dog’s immune system hasn’t evolved to respond to.
 It’s an unnatural shock!
-Suddenly, your dog has to deal with a high dose of pathogens somewhere in her body where she doesn’t have the specialized immune tissues that exist where natural exposure enters the body.
+Suddenly, your dog has to deal with a high dose of pathogens in a part of her body that lacks the specialized immune tissues that she has in the places where natural exposure enters the body.

-Then, to make things even worse, killed vaccines contain adjuvants (a cocktail of chemicals designed to send the immune system and inflammatory response into hyper-drive … but not in a good way).
-Suddenly, the immune system is on the back foot, scrambling, and it has to pull out everything possible not to be overwhelmed.
-The response is out of proportion: violent, unbalanced and not elegantly orchestrated like the response you see with natural exposure.
+Then, to make things even worse, killed vaccines contain adjuvants.
+This is a cocktail of chemicals designed to send the immune system and inflammatory response into hyper-drive … but not in a good way.
+Suddenly, the immune system is on the back foot, scrambling … and it has to pull out everything possible not to be overwhelmed.
+The response is out of proportion: violent, unbalanced … and not elegantly orchestrated like the immune response you see with natural exposure.

-Occasionally, natural disease can also upset the immune system like this, but that’s rare.
-The shock of this unnatural influx of pathogens in the wrong place often knock the whole system out of whack, causing immune system dysregulation.
-The immune system still seems to work okay… It will respond to new pathogens, and will usually have made protective antibodies against the pathogens in the vaccine.
-But … and it’s a big but: The inflammation response caused by the vaccine doesn’t fade away back to normal health.
+The shock of this unnatural influx of pathogens in the wrong place often knocks the whole system out of whack, causing immune system dysregulation.
+The immune system still seems to work okay.
+It will respond to new pathogens, and will usually have made protective antibodies against the pathogens in the vaccine.
+But … and it’s a big but … the inflammation response caused by the vaccine doesn’t fade away back to normal health.
 The off switch is broken.
 It persists, and it’s got a hair trigger.
 The inflammatory response is out of control, gone rogue, and very reactive.

 The Result: Allergic Reaction

-Allergens such as pollens that weren’t an issue before may now cause seasonal suffering with severe itching, reddening, and out of control inflammation.
-A dog that was healthy and well is now chewing and scratching all her hair off, licking herself raw all night, or even chewing holes in her skin to the point of bleeding due to this savage, all consuming itch.
+Allergens such as pollens that weren’t an issue before your dog’s vaccine may now cause seasonal suffering … with severe itching, reddening, and out of control inflammation.
+A dog that was healthy and well is now chewing and scratching all her hair off, licking herself raw all night, or even chewing holes in her skin to the point of bleeding due to this savage, all-consuming itch.

 With immune system dysregulation caused by vaccination, over time your dog may develop all sorts of other autoimmune problems along with the itches.
 These may include …